Should You Have Therapy?

-When therapists are asked to list their areas of expertise for inclusion in Find a Therapist services, they sometimes find they have checked over 20 boxes listing every imaginable problem from sex to suicide, anxiety to anorexia.
+When therapists are asked to list their areas of expertise for inclusion in Find a Therapist service, they sometimes find they have checked over 20 boxes listing every imaginable problem from sex to suicide, anxiety to anorexia.
 But none of that really helps the client decide the first question: should I seek therapy?

 So – how do you know if it's for you?
 The first thing to consider is whether you have spotted an emotional pattern of long duration.
 You don't need to wait for a therapist to tell that something is repeating itself.
 Are you thinking 'here I go again'?
 If so, then this is a sign that therapy might be useful.